teppotomppa/webdev-project/1_Definition_and_Planning.md

 ## 5. Project Management and User Testing

-- **Development**: The project will be developed in an Agile environment, with iterations for features such as the difficulty levels, score calculation system, user authentication, and high scores functionality.
+- **Development**: The project will be developed using a **step-by-step, incremental approach**, focusing on one feature or task at a time.
+Each step will be completed thoroughly before moving on to the next, ensuring steady progress with a clear goal in mind.
+This method will help maintain a manageable and peaceful development process, avoiding rushed decisions or overwhelming tasks.
+Features such as difficulty levels, score calculation, user authentication, and high scores functionality will be tackled individually, ensuring quality and focus for each.

-- **User Testing**: The project will undergo testing phases for usability, including ensuring proper score calculation, game timing, score saving, and high scores retrieval.
-Testers will provide feedback on UI/UX, game difficulty, and speed.
+- **User Testing**: After completing most of the game features, manual user testing will be conducted to evaluate the overall gameplay experience.
+Feedback will be gathered on UI/UX, game difficulty, and speed to refine the final product.

 ## Game Points System